 The term “tonewood” generally refers to any wood which may be used in the construction of a musical instrument, specifically string instruments.
 An intrinsic characteristic of these instruments is the use of a resonant chamber, or sound-box, which not only projects the sound of the instrument but provides personality and quality to the overall sound of the instrument depending on its size, architecture and different kinds of wood used in its elaboration.
 This piece explores the internal resonances of each instrument and the way these correlate with the external performance space.
 For this, each instrument is continuously “scanned” through a series of impulses, exciting several resonant modes and projecting different overtones resulting in complex harmonic relationships.

-The system of Hugo reminds me a little bit of Ute Wassermann’s Windy Gong, for which she uses a loudspeaker with a cork placed on top.
-And indeed: Hugo confirmed me that he had been influenced by Wassermann’s loudspeaker after reading about it in Nicolas Collin‘s great book Handmade Electronic Music.
-This is—by the way—an indispensable book not only for those interested in hardware hacking in general, but also for several hands-on microphone and loudspeaker technologies.
-Chapters such as How to make a contact mike, The celebrated jumping speaker of bowers county, or Turn your tiny wall into a speaker are great sources of inspiration.
+The system of Hugo’s reminds me a little bit of Ute Wassermann’s Windy Gong, for which she uses a loudspeaker with a cork placed on top.
+And indeed: Hugo confirmed to me that he had been influenced by Wassermann’s loudspeaker after reading about it in Nicolas Collin‘s great book Handmade Electronic Music.
+This, by the way, is an indispensable book not only for those interested in hardware hacking in general, but also for several hands-on microphone and loudspeaker technologies.
+Chapters such as “How to make a contact mike”, “The celebrated jumping speaker of bowers county”, and “Turn your tiny wall into a speaker” are great sources of inspiration.